Need Help Applying for & Getting an Occupational Driver’s License?

 Did you have your license suspended after getting a DWI?
-The defense attorneys from our Houston law firm at Johnson, Johnson, & Baer, P.C. can represent you in court and help you obtain an occupational driver’s license so that you can keep your job, drive your children to school, and restore your independence.
+The attorneys at Johnson, Johnson, & Baer, P.C. in Houston, Texas defend DWI charges and may be able to help you obtain an occupational driver’s license so that you can keep your job, drive your children to school, and restore your independence.
 Our experienced occupational license lawyers are here to help.
-Contact us now to schedule a consultation.
+Contact us now to schedule a free consultation.

 Why Do I need an Occupational License?